Airlock Claude Code Enforcer

 /airlock:sign-out | Clear authentication and stop daemon |

-/airlock:pair | Pair with the Airlock mobile app (pairing code) |
+/airlock:pair | Pair with the Mobile Approver (pairing code) |

 /airlock:unpair | Remove paired device |